December 1, 2020

 - COVID-19 US cases 19,111,443 (126,298 new)

-Today is the last of four mostly unproductive days, which makes me pretty sad.
-I got stuff done, just not from my favored projects list.
-It’s stunning how little I can get done in so much time.
+Today is the last of four mostly unproductive days, which makes me really sad.
+It’s stunning how little creative work I can get done in so much free time.

 I’ve gained 15 pounds this year.
-I’m not walking enough, I’m back to stress eating and too much computer time on weekends.
+I’m back to stress eating, not enough walking, and too much computer time on weekends.
 I almost get run over today by a black pickup who slams on their brakes 3 feet from me as I cross Aurora on the walk signal.
-Bouts of depression continue as the new year carries forward the stresses and anxieties from the last.
+The new year carries forward the stresses and anxieties from the last.
 Payne and I express thanks for still having paychecks and health insurance.
 I cannot fathom being on the other side of that line while Trump continues to refuse to sign any funding bill.
 Payne sees an uptick in violence over the coming months.

 December 28, 2020